Enumeration and updates for conjunctive linear algebra queries through expressibility: Efficient evaluation of free-connex queries

 In particular, $R_i^{\db_\bools}(\restr{\mu}{\z_i})=\btrue$ for all $i=1,\ldots,n$ and $\fssem{w_j\leq c_j}{\db_\bools}(\restr{\mu}{w_j})=\btrue$ for $j=1,\ldots,m$.
 Then, by construction of $\db_\cK$ we have $R_i^{\db_\cK}(\restr{\mu}{\z_i})=\kone_{\cK}$ for all $i=1,\ldots,n$ and $\fssem{w_j\leq c_j}{\db_\cK}(\restr{\mu}{w_j})=\kone_{\cK}$ for $j=1,\ldots,m$.
 Hence,

 Thus, since the subsemiring generated by $\kzero_{\cK}$ and $\kone_{\cK}$ is non-trivial and zero-sum free,

 \end{proof}

 Recall that by convention we only consider commutative and non-trivial semirings throughout the paper.
 As such when we consider an arbitrary semiring $\cK$, then we assume that this semiring is commutative and non-trivial.
 For such semirings, it is straightforward to check that the sub-semiring generated by $\kzero$ and $\kone$ is also commutative and non-trivial.
 (We note that we have only explicitly add the ``non-trivial'' requirement in the previous proposition because the proof uses this property.)
-Given this discussion, the following Theorem therefore implies Theorem~\ref{theo:lower-bound-free-connex-body} in Section~\ref{sec:evaluation}.
+Given this discussion, we can now prove Theorem~\ref{theo:lower-bound-free-connex-body}.